epsylon/oasis/README.md

  + Market: Module to exchange goods or services.
  + Multiverse: Module to receive content from other federated peers.
  + Opinions: Module to discover and vote on opinions.
+ + Parliament: Module to elect governments and vote on laws.
  + Pixelia: Module to draw on a collaborative grid.
  + Projects: Module to explore, crowd-funding and manage projects.
  + Popular: Module to receive posts that are trending, most viewed, or most commented on.